For UC Davis patients with flu symptoms

 - If you have emphysema, heart disease, diabetes or other chronic health problems, call your doctor’s office.
 Your physician may want to see you and prescribe medications.
 Also call your doctor if you do not start to feel better within 5 to 7 days.

 - See a doctor right away if you develop trouble breathing, cannot take fluids or have trouble thinking clearly.
-Either go to your doctor’s office or go to a local urgent care center or emergency room depending on the severity of your symptoms.
+Call your doctor’s office.
+They may direct you to an urgent care or emergency room depending on the severity of your symptoms.
 If you are not feeling well you may need to ask someone to drive you.
 Call 9-1-1 if you are having an emergency.

 - Family members who have heart or lung disease, diabetes or other serious chronic conditions and who have been exposed to you may require medication to prevent them from getting the flu.
 They should contact their physician.

 If you have flu symptoms and are visiting a UC Davis primary care clinic, please call ahead first for instructions or send someone into the clinic while you wait in the car.
 Patient care providers may issue a mask and arrange a separate room for you immediately to avoid exposing others in the waiting room.